snoweye/pbdRPC/README.md

 * **Author:** See section below.

 A very light yet secure implementation for remote procedure calls with unified interface via ssh (OpenSSH) or plink/plink.exe (PuTTY).

+See [vignette](./inst/doc/pbdRPC-guide.pdf) for more details.

 ## Usage